objektwerks/work.order/README.md

 Code Sharing
 ------------
->To share Typescript code between client and server in a node web app the following options exist:
+>To share Typescript code between client and server, in a node web app, I discovered the following solutions:
 1. npm link
 2. npm publish
 3. npm install via npm **and** github repo
 4. lerna ( lerna.js.org/ )
 5. bit ( bit.dev/ )
->The top 3 solutions allow for proper ES module imports in both client and server source during
+>The top 3 solutions allow for proper ES module imports in both client and server source code during
 >development.
-Yet ES6 imports don't work in the client, when deployed to a browser.
+Yet ES6 imports fail to work in the client, when deployed to a browser.
 Moreover,
 >said solutions require a lot of research, trial and error.
-I haven't used solutions 4 and 5.
+I have yet to use solutions 4 and 5.
 >Consequently, ***entity.ts***, located in **src/client** and **src/server** is ***duplicate*** code.
->Interestingly, code sharing is available by default with ScalaJs.
+>Interestingly, code sharing is available by **default** with ScalaJs.

 Doc
 ---